etherwindy/DIP/README.md

 python main.py
 ```

-In each epoch a new model weight will be stored in `output` folder.
+Model weights of each epoch will all be stored in `output` folder.
 You can choose the one you like:

 ```bash
 cp output/epoch_<select an epoch>.pth submit/model_weights.pth